-When we started MoreTrees, we wanted to make it easy for businesses to offset their carbon automatically (or manually).
+When we started MoreTrees, we wanted to make it easy for businesses take climate action automatically (or manually).

 We envisaged businesses planting a tree for every order on Shopify, every paid invoice, or even every taxi ride.